 The data points can also be conversation starters.
 “What?
 A quarter of my colleagues are using video editing software in their classes?
 I never considered that.
 I wonder what they’re doing?”
 Sharing the stats can lead to interest in training topics, classroom innovation, faculty discussions, or ideas for coaching cycles.

-Do you teachers take the TUPS at the beginning of the school year?
+Do your teachers take the TUPS at the beginning of the school year?
 Super!
 Take fifteen minutes to drop the resulting percentages into the templates above and you’ll have more than a semester’s worth of weekly conversation starters ready to go.

 Request a Consultation